BurntSushi/winapi-util/README.md

 **WARNING:** I am not a Windows developer, so extra review to make sure I've got things right is most appreciated.

+### Minimum Rust version policy

+This crate's minimum supported `rustc` version is `1.34.0`.

+The current policy is that the minimum Rust version required to use this crate can be increased in non-breaking version updates.
+For example, if `crate 1.0` requires Rust 1.20.0, then `crate 1.0.z` for all values of `z` will also require Rust 1.20.0 or newer.
+However, `crate 1.y` for `y > 0` may require a newer minimum version of Rust.

+In general, this crate will be conservative with respect to the minimum supported version of Rust.